Tips to Speed Up Labiaplasty Healing Time

-Continue to follow the post-surgery care instructions provided to you by Dr. Smita, and contact her if you have any questions.
+Continue to follow the post-surgery care instructions provided to you by Dr. Smita to help ensure proper healing of your scar tissue and contact her if you have any questions.

 Patients will usually see Dr. Smita for their first follow-up appointment after about one week.
-This is also generally when your labiaplasty procedure stitches will be removed.
+This is also generally when your stitches will be removed.

 2-4 weeks post-surgery: In the second and third weeks of your labiaplasty healing process, slow and gentle walks will continue to help promote better circulation and reduce swelling.

 Your labia and the general surrounding area should feel a lot less tender, and sitting and performing other simple movements should become easier by the day.

 4-6 weeks post-surgery: By this time, most patients are able to return to light physical activity.
 Please make sure that exercising is okay with Dr. Smita first, however.

 6+ weeks post-surgery: Full labiaplasty healing is usually achieved by six weeks after surgery.
 You should be able to see your full results at this point.

 - Follow all aftercare instructions closely.
 Plastic surgeons provide detailed directions to manage pain and optimize recovery.
 Do not stray from these instructions as doing so may put you at higher risk for infection or incision site irritation, which can prolong the labiaplasty healing period.

 - As long as they are recommended by your surgeon, use cold compresses to reduce swelling and pain.